awsdocs/amazon-opensearch-service-developer-guide/doc_source/osis-features-overview.md

 ### Generating index names and patterns<a name="osis-features-index-management-patterns"></a>

 You can generate dynamic index names by using variables from the fields of incoming events\.
-In the sink configuration, specify `index_type` as `custom` and use the format `string${}` to signal string interpolation, and use a JSON pointer to extract fields from events\.
+In the sink configuration, use the format `string${}` to signal string interpolation, and use a JSON pointer to extract fields from events\.
+The options for `index_type` are `custom` or `management_disabled`\.
+Because `index_type` defaults to `custom` for OpenSearch domains and `management_disabled` for OpenSearch Serverless collections, it can be left unset\.

 For example, the following pipeline selects the `metadataType` field from incoming events to generate index names\.